BIP Solutions - Click Here!

-Rheinmetall’s C-RAM is a further development of the Skyshield system.
-Known by its German initials NBS (Nachstbereichs-Schutzsystem, very short range protection system), it’s intended to detect and physically intercept incoming rocket, artillery and mortar (RAM) rounds, in order to protect stationary bases.
+Rheinmetall’s MANTIS C-RAM (Counter Rocket, Artillery, and Mortars) system is a further development of their Skyshield system.
+Also known by its German initials NBS (Nachstbereichs-Schutzsystem, very short range protection system), it is intended to detect and physically intercept incoming rocket, artillery and mortar rounds, in order to protect stationary bases.

 The NBS System

-A single C-RAM system comprises a ground control system and 2 sensor elements (unmanned radars, with electro-optic sensors) as well as 6 highly automated Oerlikon 35 mm “Millennium guns.”
+A single MANTIS system comprises a ground control system and 2 sensor elements (unmanned radars, with electro-optic sensors) as well as 6 highly automated Oerlikon 35 mm “Millennium guns.”

 A very high degree of automation, including automatic target detection and engagement processes which the operator only has to monitor, helps the system operate 24 hours a day for many years with minimum personnel.
 The system’s radars and controls are also networked and integrated into local air and ground communications, in order to allow central operational control if required.